AchrafKassioui/Learning-iOS-Dev/README.md

 "Expanding a type" is a programmer's way to say: adding methods, properties, or other mechanisms to an object that you have created.
 For example, when you create a class and name it "myClass", "myClass" becomes a type that you have defined.

 Therefore expanding a type means elaborating on custom created objects.
 Swift has some feature that automates expansions of types, in order to make them do more that what the author wrote them to do explicitly.
 Macros are an example of such a feature.
-The following code "expands" on the class `FoodTruckModel` through the user of the `@Observable` macro:
+The following code "expands" on the class `FoodTruckModel` through the use of the `@Observable` macro:

 ```swift
 @Observable class FoodTruckModel {